Find Affordable College Courses

 Princeton, NJ

-Our analysis found Princeton University to be the most popular school for sociology students who want to pursue a master’s degree in New Jersey.
-Princeton is a moderately-sized private not-for-profit school located in the city of Princeton.
+Our 2023 rankings named Princeton University the most popular school in New Jersey for sociology students working on their master’s degree.
+Princeton is a medium-sized private not-for-profit school located in the small city of Princeton.

 Women make up 56% of the sociology majors at the school.